mamewotoko/list_webml/README.md

   * async job
 * simple configuration to serve static file
   * use other http server?
+  * use "404 Not Found" instead of "500 Internal Server Error" when requested resource is not found
+* access log
 * cache
 * login
 * database